*** NOTICE ***

 One of Council's largest parks.
 Extending from the foreshore of Long Bay west under the Cammeray Suspension Bridge to Flat Rock Gully Reserve, the Park is characterised by playing fields bordered by large sweeps of bushland and a lively foreshore area.

-Located in Brothers Avenue, Cammeray, Tunks Park is accessible by bus or there is car parking (including trailer parking) available on site.
+Located in Brothers Avenue, Cammeray, Tunks Park is accessible by bus, or there is car parking (including trailer parking).

 - The sportsfields cater for cricket, football and soccer, as well as for training and school sport and carnivals.